Event ID 33 — Supported Plug and Play Device Redirection

-This issue should not cause significant problems, but if the RD Session Host server experiences degradation in performance, restart the RD Session Host server.
-Restarting the RD Session Host server will delete all physical device objects (PDOs) in memory.
+This issue should not cause significant problems, but if the terminal server experiences degradation in performance, restart the terminal server.
+Restarting the terminal server will delete all physical device objects (PDOs) in memory.

 Note: A PDO represents the individual device on a hardware bus to a bus driver.
-The PDO is usually deleted from the RD Session Host server when the user logs off or disconnects from a session or when the device is removed from the client computer.
+The PDO is usually deleted from the terminal server when the user logs off or disconnects from a session or when the device is removed from the client computer.
 If the PDO is not deleted, system resources (for example, memory) might still be allocated to the PDO.

 To verify that supported Plug and Play device redirection is working properly, use either of the following methods:

-Establish a remote session with the RD Session Host server and check that the redirected device is available and is functioning as expected.
+Establish a remote session with the terminal server and check that the redirected device is available and is functioning as expected.